malaval/appstream-recording-linux/README.md

 ### During the streaming session (`long-running.sh`)

-AppStream 2.0 provides [metadata about users, sessions, and instances](https://docs.aws.amazon.com/appstream2/latest/developerguide/customize-fleets.html#customize-fleets-user-instance-metadata) in a file that can be loaded with `source`.
+AppStream 2.0 provides [metadata about users, sessions, and instances](https://docs.aws.amazon.com/appstream2/latest/developerguide/customize-fleets.html#customize-fleets-user-instance-metadata) in a file with environment variables that can be loaded with `source`.
 The script writes the metadata to a text file and uploads it to Amazon S3.
-We include the system operator's username, and the session ID in the S3 prefix, so that you can easily find all recordings.
+We include the date, the system operator's username, and the session ID in the S3 prefix, so that you can easily find recordings.

 ```
 source /opt/appstream/SessionScripts/variables.sh